microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 - Metrics tracking and events so that you can see the impact on the system.

 For more details, refer to the [announcement blog post](http://www.philosophicalgeek.com/2015/02/06/announcing-microsoft-io-recycablememorystream/)

+## Build Targets

+The code ships with both a 'default' (.NET 4.5) build target and a collection of targets for different framework versions.
+These are reflected in the src/Net*.csproj files which declare the desired framework version and are used for release builds for NuGet packages.
+Note that the .NET 3.5 project is ***not*** in the solution file as it currently does not work.

+The release target assemblies have no friend assemblies (for the UnitTests) so the UTs cannot currently be run against them.